Looking for information on Canadian dog food brands, but all your searches are returning products from the United States?

 However, Chicken isn’t the only ingredient present, and the formula also utilizes Barley, Peas, and Oats.
-This mix of grains and legumes provides carbohydrates and fiber.
+This unusual mix of grains and legumes provides a satisfactory portion of carbohydrates and fiber.

 The recipe also uses minor ingredients like Flaxseed and Alfalfa.
-These ingredients are added to provide minor health benefits.
-You can read more about them in our articles Flaxseed In Dog Food & Alfalfa In Dog Food.
+These ingredients are added to provide minor health benefits and micronutrients like the Omega 3 Fatty Acids.

 Smack Prairie Harvest Pork Review

-Carna4 is a small Canadian pet food brand.
-They have a tiny product range, unlike many of their competitors.
-But this shouldn’t put you off as the recipes they do offer are very high-quality and appealing.
+Carna4 is a small Canadian pet food brand that most dog owners will not be familiar with.
+They have a tiny product range when compared to many of their competitors, but this shouldn’t put you off them as the recipes that they do offer are very high-quality and appealing.